 - Electro-Harmonix Bass Synth

-Additionally, there is a setting in the 9 modes that allow you to hold a note while you playing a clean bass phrase over it.
+Additionally, there is a setting in the 9 modes that allow you to hold a note while you play a clean bass phrase over it.
 How cool is that?
-This leads to endless sounds and possibilities, including creating dubstep wooble basslines.
+This leads to endless sounds and possibilities, including creating dubstep wobble basslines.

 – Well priced